 Inappropriate use of the Internet will be referred immediately to the principal or assistant principal and/or dean.
-Each incident will be considered on an individual basis.
+Each incident will be considered individually.
 Likewise, consequences will depend upon the severity of the situation.
 Depending on the findings of the investigation, those consequences may include a parent conference, student detention, suspension, police involvement or a Superintendent's hearing.